milaboratory/mixcr/doc/importSegments.rst

 .. code-block:: console

-  > mixcr align -b imgt input_R1.fastq input_R2.fastq alignments.vdjca
+  > mixcr align --library imgt input_R1.fastq input_R2.fastq alignments.vdjca

   ...
 Building alignments

-``-b`` option specifies the library to use for alignment.
-If the short name is given (ex.``-b imgt``) mixcr will look for the latest version in the folder.
-Otherwise, to use one of the old versions give the full name including the version number (ex. ``-b imgt.201631-4`` )
+``--library`` option specifies the library to use for alignment.
+If the short name is given (ex.``--library imgt``) mixcr will look for the latest version in the folder.
+Otherwise, to use one of the old versions give the full name including the version number (ex. ``-library imgt.201631-4`` )

 .. code-block:: console